EMDR for First Responders

 Desensitization

 The desensitization process uses eye movements, bilateral taps or tones while observing emotions and sensations as they arise.
-Desensitization and processing physical sensations, thoughts and feelings create a new experience that feels safer and takes some of the discomfort out of the memories.
+Desensitization and processing physical sensations, thoughts and feelings create a new experience that feels safer and takes some discomfort out of the memories.

 Installation